-Tips & Tricks For Adults
+Tips & Tricks

-Cochlear Implant First Fitting: What to Know
+Cochlear Implant First Fitting: What to Know About Activation Day

-What is a Cochlear Implant First Fitting?
+What Is a Cochlear Implant First Fitting?

 What Happens During a First Fitting?

 Such an exciting date is bound to bring lots of anticipation and anxiety, and only you know what makes you comfortable.
-So, that’s what you should bring to your first fitting: family members or loved ones to share in the experience, and don’t forget hearing aids if you use them.
-If your child is having the first fitting it would be a good idea to bring along some drinks and snacks, or their favorite cuddly toy, so that they have something familiar to hold on to.
+So that’s what you should bring to your first fitting: family members or loved ones to share in the experience.
+And if you have a hearing aid in your other ear, bring it with you so your audiologist can optimize the fitting.

 I’ve Heard It’s Important to Manage My Expectations.
 What Does That Mean?